aladdine/solar-savings-dashboard/README.md

 # solar-savings-dashboard

-This app takes location and average monthly electricity bill as input and returns savings as output.
+This app takes location (city and state) and average monthly electricity bill as inputs and returns monthly savings (before vs after putting solar panels on the roof) as output.